 If you already take medication for anxiety, ask your doctor before taking any herbs.
 Some of the herbs used to treat anxiety can interact with anxiety medications.

-- Valerian (Valeriana officinalis, 150 mg 2 - 3 times per day) is an herbal treatment for insomnia that is sometimes used to treat anxiety as well, although evidence is mixed.
-Some studies show that valerian does help reduce anxiety, but one study found that valerian was no better at reducing social anxiety than placebo.
-Valerian is often combined with lemon balm (Melissa officinalis) or St. John's wort (Hypericum perforatum) for treating mild-to-moderate anxiety.
+- Valerian ( (Valeriana officinalis ) is an herbal treatment for insomnia that is sometimes used to treat anxiety as well, although evidence is mixed.
+Some studies show that valerian helps reduce anxiety, but one study found that valerian was no better at reducing social anxiety than a placebo.
+Valerian is often combined with lemon balm ( Melissa officinalis ) or St. John's wort ( Hypericum perforatum ) for treating mild-to-moderate anxiety.
 Valerian may interact with other drugs that have a sedative effect, such as benzodiazepines, barbiturates, narcotics, antidepressants, and antihistamines.
-Do not take valerian if you are pregnant or nursing.
+DO NOT take valerian if you are pregnant or nursing.
 People with liver problems should not take valerian.
 St. John's wort can affect other drugs you may be taking, including antidepressants, birth control, or other medications.
 You should avoid St. John's wort while pregnant or nursing.
 Talk to your doctor before using St. John's wort with any other medications.

-- Passionflower (Passiflora incarnata) -- In a few studies, passionflower worked as well as some of the benzodiazepines in relieving anxiety.
+- Passionflower ( Passiflora incarnate ).
+In a few studies, passionflower relieved anxiety as well as some of the benzodiazepines.
 However, more studies are needed to know for sure whether passionflower is effective.
 Passionflower may interact with other drugs that have a sedative effect, such as benzodiazepines, barbiturates, narcotics, antidepressants, and antihistamines.

-- Kava kava (Piper methysticum, 100 - 200 mg 2 - 4 times a day) is sometimes suggested for mild-to-moderate anxiety, but the Food and Drug Administration (FDA) has issued a warning concerning kava's effect on the liver.
+- Kava kava ( Piper methysticum ) is sometimes suggested for mild-to-moderate anxiety, but the Food and Drug Administration (FDA) has issued a warning concerning kava's effect on the liver.
 In rare cases, severe liver damage has been reported.
-Talk to your doctor before taking kava, and don’t take it for more than a few days.
+Talk to your doctor before taking kava, and do not take it for more than a few days.

-Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of anxiety based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths, based on their knowledge and experience, may consider the following remedies for the treatment of anxiety.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-Follow your health care provider's instructions, and practice relaxation techniques as needed.
+Follow your health care provider's instructions.
+Practice relaxation techniques as needed.